xyzlat/herbie/docs/pycharmConfig.md

 	→ Edit Configuration
 ```
 ```
-2.2) Change
+2.2) Configure
-	→ create a Django Server (if not one all ready exist) → Host : 0.0.0.0
+	→ create a Django Server (if not one already exist)
+	→ Host : 0.0.0.0
 	→ Port : 8000
 	→ add variable DJANGO_SETTINGS_MODULE=wayne.settings
-	→ Python interpreter : choose the remote interpreter that you created before → Working direcotry : /data/www
+	→ Python interpreter : choose the remote interpreter that you created before → Working directory : /data/www
 ```

 ### 3) If you want to enable the debugger